I Was Born This Way

 Finally, An Entrepreneur

 Following that meeting, David made one of the toughest decisions of his life.
 He decided to liquidate his 401k and max out all his credit cards.
 He poured the money into the stock market.
 Then, he used margin (brokerage debt) to gain even more leverage.
 David made a huge bet that his research was correct.
 A single mistake would have resulted in bankruptcy.
-His risk-adverse mother didn’t speak to him for three days after he confessed to what he had done.
-This all-in bet was the boldest thing he had ever done, but to David, risk is not defined by volatility; instead, risk is the threat of buying overvalued investments.
+His risk-averse mother didn’t speak to him for three days after he confessed to what he had done.
+This all-in bet was the boldest thing he had ever done, but to David, the risk is not defined by volatility; instead, the risk is the threat of buying overvalued investments.
 As such, his gamble was always a smart – but nervous wrecking – move.
 Success would have been undeniable.

 David used his valuation analysis to pick the very best investments.
 Two years later, those original investments resulted in stock market gains of over 1,200%.
 His investing methodology is now part of a company he created called WikiWealth.com.
 WikiWealth has the largest breadth of comprehensive investment research in the world.
 David “founded WikiWealth to mobilize the diverse talents of Main Street investors to produce the highest quality investment research.
 Now everyone can meet their investment goals as he did.”
 David believes that investors deserve the highest quality research.
-He spent two years creating that research, but that was only the beginning of his entrepreneurial future.
+He spent two years creating that research, which was the beginning of his entrepreneurial future.
 Note: David eventually sold WikiWealth in 2016.

 “Anyone who lives within their means suffers from a lack of imagination.”
 Oscar Wilde